• Recipes

 Are beignets breakfast or dessert?

 Yes.
 Haha but seriously, you can enjoy these beignets any time of day!
-I love them as a breakfast treat, but also as an afternoon snack, or for brunch during the holiday season!
+I love them as a breakfast treat with an iced shaken espresso, but also as an afternoon snack, or for brunch during the holiday season like my Salted Caramel Kentucky Butter Cake!

 chocolate beignets popeyes